programminghistorian/ph-submissions/lessons/crowdsourced-data-cleaning-with-pandas.md

 When ready to run your code, using the command line or terminal, you will navigate to your newly created directory.
 Once in the directory, you will type `python filename.py` and then hit Enter.

+If you prefer to run through this tutorial without needing to navigate the command line, a Jupyter Notebook file [Crowdsourced-Data-with-Pandas.ipynb] is available containing code from this lesson.
+To install Jupyter on your machine, simply use the code `pip install jupyterlab` in your command prompt.

 ### Importing Packages and Reading Files
 First, within the .py file, we will import the pandas package and load in our data.